-5.3 Measuring ranges
+5.3.
+Measuring ranges

-The measurements ranging from 0 to 5 NTU must be performed by placing the test sample in a glass measuring cell of optical quality with the following dimensions: 60 x 60 mm, i.e. a minimum sample volume of 140 ml.
-The measurements ranging beyond 5 NTU must be performed by placing the sample in a glass measuring cell of optical quality with the following dimensions: 35 x 35 mm, i.e. a minimum sample volume of 60 ml.
+The measurements ranging from 0 to 5 NTU must be performed by placing the test sample in a glass measuring cell of optical quality with the following dimensions: $60 \times 60$ mm, i.e. a minimum sample volume of 140 ml.